Lotfullah21/HTML-CSS/CSS/14-grid/04-grid-gap/README.md

 ### `row-gap, column-gap`:

-It creates vertical gap between the elements, or in another words, between the rows inside a container.
+It creates vertical and horizontal between the elements.

 ```css
 .container {